choderalab/perses/docs/annihilation.rst

 Nonbonded (Electrostatics)
 """"""""""""""""""""""""""

 - CustomNonbondedForce: This is a separate CustomNonbondedForce that handles electrostatic interactions that change with lambda.
 This force uses interaction groups to exclude interactions that do not change with lambda (and are covered by the NonbondedForce above).
-This force supports no cutoff, reaction field, and PME.
+This force supports the options nocutoff, reaction field, and PME.

 Specific unsupported forces